 Become a Better Person

-I like the idea of this ambition.
-It is strangely indefinable although it does imply that you suffer from self-loathing.
+I like the idea of this ambition although it implies you suffer from self-loathing.

 You were absolutely awful last year so perhaps this time around you could try being half-decent.